WayanLu/RoboAO2/README.md

     ```
 ___
 ```/client/includes/header.pug```
-- Add a tab for the new component
+- Add a tab for the new component.
+Change the class after .component
 ```pug
     div.topnav
             a#home(href="/") Home